 - A Mandoline (I have this one): When I don’t feel like using the food processor, this is great to grate, slice, or cut (warning: it’s sharp!).

-- A Kitchen Thermometer (I have this one): For testing temperature of meats, etc.
+- A Kitchen Thermometer (I have this one): For testing the temperature of meats, etc.

-- A Candy Thermometer (I have this one): For testing temperature of mixture for marshmallows and cough drops, etc.
+- A Candy Thermometer (I have this one): For testing the temperature of mixtures for marshmallows and cough drops, etc.

-- Bamboo Cutting boards (I have these): An eco-friendly alternative to plastic cutting boards and a less breakable alternative to class cutting boards.
+- Bamboo Cutting Boards (I have these): An eco-friendly alternative to plastic cutting boards and a less breakable alternative to glass cutting boards.
 I use these daily.